Margaret has been working as a freelance writer and translator. All her tips and insights come from her own experience.

 1. Safeguard Your Mental Health

-Freelancing doesn't always equal a dream lifestyle.
+Freelancing doesn't always lend itself to a dream lifestyle.
 It also comes with a lot of loneliness, anxiety, and insecurity—especially when you’re a beginner.
 With a typical 9-to-5 job, everything is preorganized.
 You are told what to do and how to do it.
 You are given guidelines.
-With freelancing, however, there are times when you might found yourself in the midst of chaos.
+With freelancing, however, there are times when you might find yourself in the midst of chaos.

 Having to do everything by yourself, constantly searching for new clients and additional income sources, and learning how to properly manage your time can have a negative impact on your mental health.
 That's why it's imperative that you learn to safeguard your mental health.
 Here are some tips on how to stay mentally healthy as a new freelancer.